cornell-ece5745/ece5745-tut6-asic-flow/docs/index.md

 The first thing to do after you finish synthesis for a new design is to _look at the log file_!
 We cannot stress how importance this is.
 Synopsys DC will often exit with an error or worse simply produce some warnings which are actually catastrophic.
-If you just blindly use `make` and then move on to Cadence Innovus there is a good chance you will be pushing a completely broken design through the flow.
+If you just blindly use `pyhflow run synth` and then move on to Cadence Innovus there is a good chance you will be pushing a completely broken design through the flow.
 There are many, many things that can go wrong.
 You may have used the incorrect file/module names in the `flow.py`, there might be code in your Verilog RTL that is not synthesizable, or you might have a simulation/synthesis mismatch such that the design you are pushing through the flow is not really what you were simulating.
 This is not easy and there is no simple way to figure out these issues, but you must start by looking for errors and warnings in the log file like this:

 ```
  % cd $TOPDIR/asic/build